arronthkim/The-Automated-Coding-Guide/README.md

 # The-Automated-Coding-Guide
-It guides you through coding and makes it easier
+It guides you through coding and makes it easier.